jenkinsci/role-strategy-plugin/docs/delegating-role-management/README.md

 ### Test Each User

 1. **admin / admin**
-   - Go to "Manage Jenkins" ’ "Manage and Assign Roles"
+   - Go to "Manage Jenkins" ï¿½ "Manage and Assign Roles"
    - Can edit all three sections (Global, Item, Agent)
    - Has full control